You have been pwned

 Dependency is bad

-You’ve done this hundreds of times: ram this library you need in your maven or gradle, wait for it to compile and there it will live forevermore.
-It’s our obligation to keep the list of dependencies down and functional, but we also need to check if this library is introducing security risks in our application.
+You’ve probably practiced dependency hundreds of times: ram this library you need in your maven or gradle, wait for it to compile, and there it will live forever.
+However, you must keep the list of dependencies down and functional, but you also need to ensure the library isn’t introducing any software or web application security risks.

-Outdated libraries usually are vulnerable to new exploits that appear every day, and leaking all of our company’s sensitive information because of an insecure library that adds sprinkles to our logs is something really bad.
+Outdated libraries are usually vulnerable to new exploits that appear daily.
+Plus, leaking a company’s sensitive information because of an insecure library that adds sprinkles to your logs can be detrimental.

-If we take a quick look at the following list, we’ll see that many libraries at the maven repository are vulnerable and we should take quick action to eradicate the issue since ultimately, we are responsible for any software security hole we may introduce.
-Luckily there are some tools that can help us with this task, i.e.: OSSIndex and Dependency check
+Let’s take a quick look at the following list.
+We’ll see that many libraries at the Maven repository are vulnerable, and we should take rapid action to eradicate the issue.
+It’s imperative to respond swiftly since, ultimately, we are responsible for any software security holes we may introduce.
+Luckily, some tools can help us with this task, i.e., OSSIndex and Dependency Check.

 Never underestimate a user’s ability to enter data that could jeopardize your software security.
 Something so trivial as this: